adamstarlight/adamstarlight/README.md

 - 👋 Hi, I’m @adamstarlight
 - 👀 I’m interested in writing web apps, creating generative art and math.
-- 🌱 I’m currently learning clojure and scala 3.
+- 🌱 I’m currently learning rust, scala and typescript.

 <!---
 adamstarlight/adamstarlight is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.